sathya4555/EmployeeManagement/README.md

 # EmployeeManagement System

-# main file - indexts.ts
+ main file - indexts.ts

-# User Swagger
+ User Swagger

-# Written in TS file
+ Written in TS file

-# SQL used is PostgresQL
+ SQL used is PostgresQL

-# Containerized using Docker
+ Containerized using Docker

-# Sorting of Employee
+ Sorting of Employee

-# Implemented POST, GET, PUT, DELETE
+ Implemented POST, GET, PUT, DELETE

-# Search using Employee ID using SQL query
+ Search using Employee ID using SQL query

-# Logs will be saved as text format with date
+ Logs will be saved as text format with date

+ Used POSTMASTER fro testing